siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 correlation structure.
 The loop itself is organized by active imprints that constitute what the world is like from within that loop.

+This means that the feel of an experience is not an idle decoration hanging off function.
+It is part of how the imprint steers.
+The taste of salt, the pain of pain, or the redness of red are not second substances attached to processing after the real work is done.
+They are the lived side of the steering organization itself.

+It also means TEOS does not need the strong and ungrounded assumption that every observer must internally realize the same worldly pattern in exactly the same felt way.
+Synesthesia, direct stimulation, and ordinary interpersonal opacity already show that the route from world to lived imprint is not trivial.
+What must be shared is not a hidden universal inner token, but enough structure for recognition and guidance.

 The gap that remains is a gap of translation, not a gap of substance.
 The problem is no longer "How does dead matter become private experience?"
 It is "How do two descriptions of one organized process fail to translate perfectly